 Our Rainbows group supports children as they navigate grief and heal from loss, whether from death, divorce, deployment, or other trauma.
 Rainbows fosters awareness that children require support to heal and uses a variety of methods to allow children to explore their loss.
 We have three trained Rainbows facilitators who run a group for our Key Stage 2 children each year.
 For further information please talk to Mrs Froud, Mrs Mugan or Miss Stewart.

 Personal, Social and Health Education (PSHE) and Religious Education

 PSHE and RE curriculum content promotes the well-being of our children and of the whole school and wider community.
 This year we are focusing in PSHE on children recognising and promoting their own positive mental health and across the school we are focusing on well-being

 Celebrations of Success

-We celebrate success in school throughout school life in a range of ways from ongoing daily praise and rewards from staff to weekly headteacher’s awards for achievement and half termly golden apples for children showing kindness and consistently excellent behaviour.
+We celebrate success in school throughout school life in a range of ways from ongoing daily praise and rewards from staff to weekly headteacher’s awards for achievement and half termly golden apples for children who display our Gospel Virtues.